redpanda-data/connect/resources/docs/processors/README.md

 The value will be converted into '{"foo":{"bar":5}}'.
 If the YAML object contains keys that aren't strings those fields will be ignored.

+If the path is empty or "." the original contents of the target message part will be overridden entirely by the contents of 'value'.

 The part index can be negative, and if so the part will be selected from the end counting backwards starting from -1.
 E.g. if part = -1 then the selected part